I enjoy expressing my thoughts through poetry, travel, well-being, and business tips.

 One of the first sights and sounds that greeted me during my stop in Encinitas was this retro theatre with its eye-catching marquee.
 The gentle sound of music could be heard from a guitar player standing just outside.
 La Paloma theatre—one of the first theatres in the country to show talking pictures (aka ‘talkies’)—was built in the Spanish Colonial Revival style.

 This local landmark opened its doors way back in 1928, and Hollywood starlet Mary Pickford attended its debut.
 I imagined going back in time to experience the excitement and atmosphere of the day—what fun!
 This theater is still a great place to catch the latest films.
-The recent best-picture winner Parasite was playing the week I was in town.
+Parasite, the acclaimed Oscar-winning film, was playing the week I was in town.

 I recommend strolling along South Coast Highway 101, where the theatre is located; there are many other places worth stopping to check out.